Frequently Asked Questions

 Who can receive counseling at EMU?

-All EMU students – undergraduate and graduate – are eligible for counseling services.
-You can receive up to 8 free sessions per school year.
-If you need more than the eight sessions, you and your counselor will discuss your options of community referral or continuing on at EMU for $15 per session.
+All undergraduate students and graduate students (note: graduates students must have paid the student service fee) can access short term counseling at no charge.
+If you need more sessions, you and your counselor will discuss your options of community referral or continuing on at EMU for $20 per session.

 Don’t crazy people go to counseling?